chboudry/aml-secure-pipeline/README.md

 1. A compute cluster available called "cpu-cluster" (or change the pipeline.yml to match the name of your cluster)
 1. A public azure Container registry

-Next steps are to build and run the slef hosted runner in a Azure Container Instance:
+Next steps are to build and run the self hosted runner in a Azure Container Instance:
 1. [Create an app registration within Azure AD with OpenID Connect](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect)
 1. On the resource group the ACI is going to be, provide RBAC contributor permission to the app registration
 1. Define the following secrets in Github that are going to be use by Build and RUN ACI pipeline: